Dak0r/TextAdventureJS/README.md

 So In this case, you simply have to add the verb as an action to the object and add your failure message as text to the action.

-### Functions
+### Commands
-Functions can be used in actions to modify the current location or the plazers inventory.
+Commands can be used in actions to modify the current location or the plazers inventory.

 #### 'this' in function parameters
 If the function should affect the object that the action is defined on, you can refer to it using `this` instead of its nanme.